 While a queen bee may live up to five years, worker bees- which may number about 80,000 in a single colony- only live for about six weeks.
 Therefore, a single queen bee may live through nearly 2 million worker bees in her lifetime.
 In this bee quote, Burroughs compares this constant renewal of the colony to the continual nature of the military and life in general.

 Gene Robinson is an American entomologist.
 Robinson is famous in his industry for pioneering the effort to sequence the honey bee genome.
 He studied insects, how they reproduced, interacted with each other, and how they work.

 Bees, no doubt, are very smart insects.
 From the way they organize their colonies to their work culture, there’s so much we can learn from them.
-We also see their intelligence in the way bees describe the location of food and pollen grain through dance.
-As Robinson’s bee quote talks to the dance show the distance from their hive to the pollen grain and all the landmarks along the way, so they don't get lost.
+We also see their intelligence in the way bees describe the location of food and pollen grains through dance.
+As Robinson’s bee quote talks about, the dance shows the distance from their hive to the pollen grain and all the landmarks along the way, so they don't get lost.
 Bee’s dance in relation to the sun for orientation.

 Annalee Newitz is an American journalist, editor, and writer of both fiction and non-fiction.
 Voters nominated her novel Autonomous (amazon) for Best Novel at the 2018 Nebula Awards.

 The Food and Agriculture Organization (FAO) of the United Nations reports that bees pollinate over 71% of the crops responsible for 90% of all the food around the world.
 These include beans, fruits, nuts, vegetables, herbs, and spices.
 As our bee quotes in this section highlight, the loss of bees would inevitably lead to biodiversity loss, as both the plants and the animals that depend on them would be in danger of extinction.